xujiachang1024/Deep-Learning-Specialization/#1 NN & Deep Learning/README.md

 * Week 4: Deep Neural Networks

 ### File Directory:
-* *Logistic_Regression.ipynb*: implementation of a logistic regression model with the gradient descent optimization method using the Numpy library
+* *Logistic_Regression.ipynb*: implementation of a logistic regression model with the gradient descent optimization method using the Numpy library to vectorize the layers of neurons
 * *2Layer_NN.ipynb*:
 * *DNN_Framework.ipynb*:
 * *DNN_Application.ipynb*: